 Public Transport – The Regional Transit Authority runs the local bus service.
 The RTA also operates three streetcar lines.
 The historic St Charles streetcar is still running only a short loop in the CBD due to hurricane damage to the Uptown tracks.
 The Canal streetcar makes a long journey up Canal St to City Park, with a spur on Carrollton Ave.
 The Riverfront line runs 2 miles along the levee from the Old US Mint, past Canal St, to the upriver convention center and back.

-Car & motorcycle - Bringing a car to downtown New Orleans is a costly proposition and may actually hinder your visit, dealing with the narrow one-way streets and parking.
-During daytime, downtown street parking has a two-hour limit.
+Car & motorcycle – Bringing a car to downtown New Orleans is a costly proposition and may actually hinder your visit, dealing with the narrow one-way streets and parking.
+During the daytime, downtown street parking has a two-hour limit.